 Recommended by Ella from Wide-Eyed Wanderer

 The Great Ocean Road is one of the most iconic road trips in the world.
 It is a must-do if you’re visiting Australia.
 The road is 150 miles long and runs along the south-eastern coast of Australia in the state of Victoria.
-Doing the Great Ocean Road was one of my favorite travel experiences and I highly recommend you do it.
+Doing the Great Ocean Road was one of my favourite travel experiences and I highly recommend you do it.

 A big reason you should do this road trip is that there are a variety of things to see and do.
 Some are famous and iconic, while others are lesser known and still very worthy of your time.
 Did you know that you can go zip lining in a rain-forest on your Great Ocean Road trip?
 Well, you can!
 There are small towns to stop at and visit along the road.
 Perfect for when you want to grab a bite to eat and sneak a peek at the Australian coastal town life.
 And more importantly, the drive itself offers gorgeous views of the ocean.
 I loved how much there was to see and do.
 Despite its fame, this road trip still feels very relaxed.